harshaldonarkar/RAG/README.md

 # Agentic RAG-Powered AI Research Assistant

 Open-source, offline-capable research assistant built for AllyNerds task.
 No API keys required for local modes.
 Supports both a native agent pipeline and a LangChain/LangGraph pipeline.
+OpenAI is the preferred cloud backend for best quality.

 ## Specification

 ### 1) Scope & Objectives
 - Understand a research query, break it into sub-queries, retrieve relevant context from a vector DB, and synthesize a structured report with references.
-- Run fully offline using local models (Hugging Face or Ollama) and FAISS; or use cloud APIs (Gemini, Groq, OpenAI).
+- Run fully offline using local models (Hugging Face or Ollama) and FAISS; or use cloud APIs (OpenAI, Gemini, Groq).
 - Simple, transparent agent orchestration with a choice of native or LangGraph implementation.

 ### 2) Architecture Overview
 - Components:
-  - `LLMProvider`: Unified interface over Hugging Face (local), Ollama (local), Google Gemini (API), Groq (API), and OpenAI (API).
+- `LLMProvider`: Unified interface over OpenAI (API), Google Gemini (API), Groq (API), Hugging Face (local), and Ollama (local).
   - `EmbeddingProvider`: Sentence-Transformers embeddings.
   - `RAGRetriever`: Loads `.txt` docs from `documents/`, chunks, embeds, and builds FAISS index.
   - Agents: